petrov-lab/dry_lab_guides/README.md

 ```

 ### Generalizing resource usage for variable-resource rules
 If you have rules that can greatly change the amount of resources needed depending on the sample, it can be useful to have auto-changing resource values.
 Using this setup, if a job fails (with the implication being it didn't have enough resources), then it will resubmit the job with incrementally higher resources.
 Changes need to be made in `profile/config.yaml` to enable job resubmission as well as the rules themselves.
+Note here that time can also be just an integer, which is interpreted as number of minutes.
 ```bash
 # Change the following argument in profile/config.yaml
 restart-times: 3